GrassLab/osc2021/README.md

 ### Introduction
 A file system manages data in storage mediums.
 Each file system has a specific way to store and retrieve the data.
 Hence, a virtual file system(VFS) is common in general-purpose OS to provide a unified interface for all file systems.

 In this lab, we’ll implement a memory-based file system(tmpfs) to get familiar with the concept of VFS.
-In the next lab, you’ll implement the FAT32 file system to access files from an SD card.
+In the next lab, we’ll implement the FAT32 file system to access files from an SD card.
 It’s recommended to do both together.

 ### Goals of this lab
 - Understand how to set up a root file system.